These micro 9mm handguns are more than ready for everyday carry and backup-gun duty.

-Among the most anticipated Glocks ever produced, the G43 lived up to expecations.
-At 6.26 inces in overall length and 17.95 ounces unloaded, the 6+1 pistol runs on the larget side of micro pistols, yet is concealable as ever.
-Aggressive grip texturing makes it easy to shoot, large magazine catch helps lightning-fast magazine reloads and is more than affordable at $449.
+Among the most anticipated Glocks ever produced, the G43 lived up to expectations.
+At 6.26 inches in overall length and 17.95 ounces unloaded, the 6+1 pistol runs on the larger side of micro pistols, yet is concealable as ever.
+Aggressive grip texturing makes it easy to shoot, large magazine catch helps lightning-fast magazine reloads and the pistol is more than affordable at $449.

 For more micro 9mm information check out:

 Which Is Best: Kimber Micro 9 Or SIG P938?

 Editor's Note: This article originally appeared in the Shooter's Guide issue of Gun Digest the Magazine.

 Elwood Shelton and Adam Borisenko contributed to this story.

 - 11 Top Picks For Concealed Carry Handguns